 We oppose gatekeeping and support the celebration of gender bending in all ways imaginable.
-By using the word “trans” in a broad and open manner, we want to talk about and fuck around with gender in a way that is not limited by what allo-cis-heteronormative society and medicalized discourses make of it.
+By using the word “trans” in a broad and open manner, we want to talk about and fuck around with gender in a way that is not limited by what allo-cis-heteronormative (“allo-” refers to the centralising of sexual and/or romantic attraction over other forms of relating) society and medicalized discourses make of it.
 Two-spirited, non-binary, gender-nonconforming, inter, trans, et al. people do not need to prove their identities: self-identification is sufficient.

-We encourage our audiences to deconstruct current allo-cis-heteronormative notions of gender and sexuality; to tackle the racism, ableism, and fatphobia that are inevitably tangled up with them and allow for more inclusive usages of the term “trans” to develop.
+We encourage you to deconstruct current allo-cis-heteronormative notions of gender and sexuality; to tackle the racism, ableism, and fatphobia that are inevitably tangled up with them and allow for more inclusive usages of the term “trans” to develop.

-We want to create a feminist safer space, which means that racism, sexism, biphobia, transphobia, queerphobia, fatphobia, homophobia, butchphobia, sissyphobia, ableisms, ageism, femmephobia, toxic masculinity, misogyny and classism are not welcome here.
+We want to create a queer-feminist safe(r) space, which means that racism, sexism, biphobia, transphobia, queerphobia, fatphobia, homophobia, butchphobia, sissyphobia, ableisms, ageism, femmephobia, toxic masculinity, misogyny and classism are not welcome here.
 Visitors to the space are invited to actively reflect upon these structures of oppression.

 This bar has a different economy than you may be used to.

-There is a documented difference in wages, education, support and economic and social freedoms for many of us due to our ethnicity, gender and/or sexuality.
+There is a documented difference in wages, education, support and economic and social freedoms for many of us due to our race, class, gender and/or sexuality.

-At Mothers & Daughters we use a pricing system that tries to address the documented gender gap in Belgium.
+At Mothers & Daughters we use a pricing system that tries to address this through using data on the documented gender gap in Belgium.

-The overall gender gap in Belgium stands at 26%, which is the difference between the average economic participation and opportunity, educational attainment, health and survival and political empowerment between women and men.
+The overall gender gap in Belgium stands at 21%, which is the difference between the average economic participation and opportunity, educational attainment, health and survival and political empowerment between female-identified people and male-identified people.
 It takes into account three types of disadvantages women face:

-If you have a privileged position that means your wages, and access to opportunities and documented work are positively affected by your gender, sexuality and/or ethnicity, then choose menu B.
+If you have a privileged position that means your wages, and access to opportunities and documented work are positively affected by your race, class, gender and/or sexuality, then choose menu B.

-For the rest of us, because of our sexuality, ethnicity and/or gender we choose menu A.
+For the rest of us, because of our race, class, gender and/or sexuality we choose menu A.